Frequently Asked Questions

 we offer distinguished membership.
 Distinguished member requires a

-student to pay dues, fill out the member contact document, attend a
+student to pay dues, fill out the member contact document, and

-one-on-one, and receive 50 points by the set dates.
-All the
+receive 50 points by the set dates.
+All the following guidelines

 How do I get 50 points?